google-marketing-solutions/topic-mine/README.md

 ## Introduction

 This program is designed to help automate tasks related to Google Ads campaigns and trends analysis.
-It provides several functionalities, including keyword management, data integration with Google Sheets, and trend generation.
+It provides several functionalities, including keyword management, data integration with Google Sheets, and copies generation.
 It is licensed under the Apache License, Version 2.0.

 ## Prerequisites

-Have the following APIs enabled:
+Have a Google Cloud Platform project with a billing account and the following GCP APIs enabled:

-1. Vertex AI API
+1. Generative Language API
 2. Google Ads API
 3. Google Sheets API
-4. Google Drive API
-5. BigQuery API
+4. BigQuery API

 ## Getting Started